UXSoc/uxsoc-apps-cms/src/pages/apply.md

 seo:
   siteDescription: >-
     This is the official interest check platform of User Experience Society for EB Pool.
-Experience leadership with UXSociety and join now!
+Experience leadership with UX Society and join now!
   siteTitle: Show Interest
 headerSection:
   buttonVisible: true